ZestyPoptart/Poopy-Discord-Theme/README.md

 And now your background image should appear

-To remove the image just follow the steps in reverse thanks 4 reading and using my theme ◝(＾▽＾)◜
+To remove the image just follow the steps in reverse and your theme should go back to normal!!!

+thanks 4 reading and using my theme ◝(＾▽＾)◜